Robin Scott (singer)

-Robin Edmond Scott (born 1 April 1947) is an English singer and founder of a music project he called M. His career encompasses six decades.
+Robin Edmond Scott (born 1 April 1947) is an English singer and founder of the new wave and synth-pop music project M. His career encompasses six decades.

 Life and career

 Early life

 Scott was born in Croydon, Surrey, where he attended Croydon Art College and met Malcolm McLaren in the late 1960s.
 Scott befriended McLaren and fashion guru Vivienne Westwood with whom he was to collaborate ten years later.
 He declined their offer to be involved in SEX, the Chelsea clothes shop which McLaren and Westwood launched, preferring to make his career in music.

 While at college he had displayed a talent for writing topical songs which he performed on radio and television.
 This led to his debut album, for which he was backed by Mighty Baby.
 Woman From the Warm Grass was released on a small independent record label called Head Records.

 Scott began performing his own songs and accompanying himself on guitar.
 He spent a period playing folk music clubs as a solo musician, sharing bills with emerging artists such as David Bowie, John Martyn and Ralph McTell.
 He also recorded a session for the BBC, one of the tracks from which was included on the CD reissue of the album in 2001.